International Submission of Digital Fingerprints and CPIC Name Searches for Canadian Criminal Record Background Screening in Ottawa, ON

 We also conduct CPIC (Canadian Police Information Centre) criminal name checks under a Memorandum of Understanding with a Canadian Police Service.

 We accept your fingerprints taken at police services, courts, government and other accredited private fingerprinting agencies around the world and convert them to a digital format certified by the RCMP.
 The RCMP C216C form is available for download on our website; however, it is also available at most Canadian Embassies and Consulates.
 We can also scan the FBI FD-258 fingerprint card that is available at American embassies and consulates and many other locations internationally.
 Most countries like to use their own finger forms, and we receive them from all over the world.
 The following is a list of the most common foreign fingerprint card types we process.
-We are able to scan fingerprint cards from all countries so if your country is not listed, do not worry the list is just a sample.
-If you are concerned just call us or send a sample and we will confirm that we can process your fingerprints.
+We accept fingerprint cards from any country.
+If you are concerned as to whether or not we can digitize your fingerprint card, just call us or send a sample and we will confirm that we can process your application.

 We submit your fingerprints immediately upon receipt and are able to provide proof of successful submission to the RCMP.